openSUSE/openSUSE-release-process/GA.md

 When a new openSUSE Leap version is released, this should be published in all 3 main CSPs (AWS, Azure & Google).
 Contact for getting this done is either via mail to public-cloud-dev@susecloud.net or informing us in the #help-public-cloud channel on Slack.

+#### openSUSE WSL Image

+Please contact WSL team to publish WSL for the new Leap version

+Contact: Scott Bradnick or #discuss-wsl on slack.

 #### find external BT seeders

 For future reference: .torrent files are added into pontifex:/var/lib/hefurd and the service needs a restart.